folio-org/okapi/doc/security.md

 look like xx-joe-ourlib-motd-xx
  * It puts this new JWT in the X-Okapi-Module-Tokens header.
  * Finally it returns an OK response with:
-     * X-Okapi-Permissions: ["motd.staff"]
+     * X-Okapi-Permissions: [ "motd.staff" ]
-     * X-Okapi-Module-Tokens: {"motd" : "xx-joe-ourlib-motd-xx" }
+     * X-Okapi-Module-Tokens: { "motd" : "xx-joe-ourlib-motd-xx" }

 Note that the module has no need to return the "motd.show" permission, since it was strictly required.
 If joe had not had this permission, the auth module would have failed, and the motd module would never be called.

-2.10: Okapi received the OK response from the auth module:
+2.10: Okapi receives the OK response from the auth module:
  * It notes that it received an X-Okapi-Module-Tokens header.
 This indicates that authorization is done, so it can remove the X-Okapi-Permissions-Required and -Desired headers from following requests, as before.